redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 Instead, we must swap the data's endianness using the `i8x16.swizzle` instruction.
 This instruction copies a 128-bit block of data onto the stack, and at the same time, swaps the byte order according to the vector of indices supplied as the second argument.

-Due to the fact that almost all CPUs nowadays use little-endian byte order, we need to resort to some double bluff trickery to ensure that the data always appears on the stack in the required network byte order.
+Due to the fact that almost all CPUs nowadays use little-endian byte order, we need to resort to some trickery to ensure that the data always appears on the stack in the required network byte order.

 ```wast
 (func $phase_1